sisl/event-driven-rllab/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/rllab/rllab/blob/master/LICENSE)
 [![Join the chat at https://gitter.im/rllab/rllab](https://badges.gitter.im/rllab/rllab.svg)](https://gitter.im/rllab/rllab?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+# Event-Driven rllab
+event-driven rllab is a framework that builds on rllab.
+The central use-case for this framework is multi-agent settings in which agent's actions are temporally-extended and asynchrnous.
+This package is currently under development, and tutorial on how to use it will be uploaded soon.
+If you would like to use it in the mean time, please contact kmenda (at) stanford (dot) edu

 # rllab

 rllab is a framework for developing and evaluating reinforcement learning algorithms.
 It includes a wide range of continuous control tasks plus implementations of the following algorithms: